Chromatic Ramsey numbers and two-color Tur\'{a}n densities

 \section{Chromatic Ramsey numbers upon vertex deletion}

-Let $G$ be a non-empty graph and $F$ be a graph obtained by deleting a vertex from $G$.
+Let $G$ be a graph containing at least one edge and $F$ be a graph obtained by deleting a vertex from $G$.
 An open problem in Ramsey theory is to understand how the Ramsey number of $F$ changes relative to the Ramsey number of $G$.
-In terms of classical Ramsey numbers, Conlon, Fox, and Sudakov\cite{conlon2020short} showed that $R(F)\geqslant\Omega\left(\frac{d}{\log(1/d)}\right)R(G)$, where $d=d(G):=\lVert{G}\rVert/\binom{\lvert{G}\rvert}{2}$ denotes the density of $G$.
-This particularly implies that for any sufficiently dense $G$, the value of $R(F)$ is at least a constant fraction of $R(G)$.
-Furthermore, Wigderson\cite{wigderson2024ramsey} obtained that $R(F)\geqslant\Omega\left(\frac{1}{\sqrt{\lvert{G}\rvert\log{\lvert{G}\rvert}}}\right)R(G)$, which is a better bound when $G$ is sparse.
-In this section we prove analogous results regarding chromatic Ramsey numbers.
-For convenience, let us restate Proposition \ref{pro1} here. {Proposition \ref{pro1}} \begin{pro1} There is an absolute constant $C_{1}>0$ such that the following holds.
+In terms of classical Ramsey numbers, Conlon, Fox, and Sudakov~\cite{conlon2020short} showed that $R(F)\geq\Omega(d/\log(1/d))R(G)$, where $d=d(G):=\lVert{G}\rVert/\binom{\lvert{G}\rvert}{2}$ denotes the density of $G$.
+This in particular implies that for any sufficiently dense $G$, the value of $R(F)$ is at least a constant fraction of $R(G)$.
+Furthermore, Wigderson~\cite{wigderson2024ramsey} recently obtained that $R(F)\geq\Omega(1/\sqrt{\lvert{G}\rvert\log{\lvert{G}\rvert}})R(G)$, which is a better bound when $G$ is sparse.
+In this section we prove analogous results regarding chromatic Ramsey numbers. \begin{proposition} There is an absolute constant $C_{1}>0$ such that the following holds.
 Let $G$ be a graph containing at least one edge and $F$ be a graph obtained by deleting a vertex from $G$.
-For any $\delta\geqslant2$ with
+For any $\delta\geq2$ with

 we have